davsuacar/Lil-ASCII-Lab/README.md

 A **'world'** is the setting on which a little universe takes life.
 This is how it works:

-* world's are initialized according to some pre-specified settings, which may include certain degrees of randomness.
+* worlds are initialized according to some pre-specified settings, which may include certain degrees of randomness.
 * time flows as a **loop of *synchronous* 'steps' for all agents**.
 * at **step start**, all agents get their status updated (including possible rewards from previous actions).
 * **'during' the step**, each agent decides the action(s) to perform, as a request to the world (e.g. a move to other tile, an attack on other agent, grabbing some resource (which is just a most basing agent)).